SachsLab/IntracranialNeurophysDL/data/kjm_ecog/README.md

 repository [(here)](https://exhibits.stanford.edu/data/catalog/zk881ps0522),
 to load it into Python, and to save it in a common intermediate format.

-The list of studies to be processed is in studies.csv, The list of datasets for each study is in datasets.csv.
+* The list of studies to be processed is in studies.csv.
+* The list of datasets for each study is in datasets.csv.
-The list of participants, including their electrodes, is in participants.csv.
+* The list of participants, including their electrodes, is in participants.csv.
-TODO: participants.csv is incomplete.
+    * TODO: participants.csv is incomplete.

 # Description

 # Download and Convert

-The scripts expect to be located in `./data/kjm_ecog/` relative to your working directory.
+The scripts expect to be located in `./data/kjm_ecog/` relative to your working directory. i.e., your working directory should be the repository root.

 Start with `python data/kjm_ecog/01_download.py`.
 This will download each study's zip file into the ./data/kjm_ecog/download folder.